How To Do Jump Squats Properly? Benefits And Types

 2. Tone The Butt, Legs, And Ab Muscles

 Jump squats are a plyometrici A type of exercise involving fast and repeated stretching movements within short periods to increase muscle strength and flexibility. version of normal squats.
-This high-intensity exercise helps tone the leg and butt muscles.
+This means they combine both strength and cardio and include explosive movements (the jump), which increases the overall intensity of the workout.
+Thus, this high-intensity exercise helps tone the leg and butt muscles.

 3. Maintain Mobility And Balance